July 19-24, 2020 Expedition near Mt. Rainier

-The goal of this camp session is to prove to yourself that you can survive any wilderness emergency and begin living in traditional comfort.
-If you already have some experience, this camp is also good test to see how to take it from the “emergency survival” level to the “primitive living” and eventual “stone age living” levels.
+The goal of this camp session is to prove to yourself that you can survive a wilderness emergency and begin living in traditional comfort.
+If you already have some experience, this camp is also a good test to see how to take your skills from the “emergency survival” level to the “primitive living” and “stone age living” levels.

 Skills covered during this camp session may include, but are not limited to the following list:

 - Practice the Critical Order of Emergency Survival.

 - Learn the Top 10 Hazards in nature and what to do in case of Cougar & Bear Encounters.

 - Emergency, Traditional & Most Practical Survival Shelters. (debris hut, lean-to, wickiup, thatch hut, earth lodge, split cedar cabins, and pit houses, including fire drafting strategies)

 - Discover the Best Way To Make A Fire

 - Become an expert with the Bow Drill method of fire-by-friction and become introduced to hand drill, pump drill, pressure pump, fire plow, and more.

 - Natural Water Purification (seeps, filters, rock boiling, and locating natural springs)